knative/serving/docs/scaling/README.md

  - If `target-burst-capacity=-1`, the Activator is always in the request path, regardless of the revision size.
  - If `target-burst-capacity=another integer`, the Activator will be in the path when the revision is scaling up from zero.

+When the application is ready to recieve the requests buffered in the activator, it effectively acts as a loadbalancer and distributes the load across all the pods as they become available in a way that doesn't overload them with regards to their concurrency settings.
 The type of load balancing depends of the specification of the Service.

 #### load balancing types
 based on the container concurrency configuration of the revision, the algorithm for load balancing may differ: